MassanaLab/SAGs-pipeline/README.md

+# SAGs Processing Pipeline

-# 0. Important remark on array use for sample selection in SLURM scripts
+## 0. Important remark on array use for sample selection in SLURM scripts

 In some scripts, you will see a line like this: